rust-lang/rust-forge/src/infra/toolstate.md

       cut.
 (See the [Forge index][forge] for when the next beta cutoff is happening.)

-    At the time of writing, the following tools are "nightly only": rustc-dev-guide, miri, RLS, embedded-book.
+    At the time of writing, the following tools are "nightly only": miri, embedded-book.

 ## Updating the toolstate repository